Weidmuller Terminal Blocks in Delaware

 A terminal block should be reviewed when it becomes harder to trust, identify, or service.
 In some panels, one block needs replacement; in others, the signs point toward cleanup, accessory matching, or broader panel work.

-- Obsolete blocks that need careful cross-reference work
+- Older blocks that need careful matching or cross-reference work

 Can terminal block replacement be part of crane modernization?